BlockySurvival/mod-updating-bot/README.md

 and won't attempt to join them itself.

-It's probably possible to connect the bot to IRC as well, however this bot, along with most IRC clients and servers, don't support multi-line messages.
+It's probably possible to connect the bot to IRC as well, however this bot, along with most IRC clients and servers, doesn't support multi-line messages.

 ## Important